TheJelmega/prog-lang/design/README.md

                   | <character-type>
 ```

-A primitive type is a type that exists directly within the langauge and is handled specially by the compiler.
+A primitive type is a type that exists directly within the langauge and can be handled specially by the compiler.
 These are commonly types that fit in machine register and have specialized instruction for these types.

+Primitive types are susceptible to [undefined behavior]()

+> _Todo_: Fix link to undefined behavior section.

 #### Unsigned types